 As McIntosh points out, “My schooling followed the pattern which Elizabeth Minnich has pointed out: whites are taught to think of their lives as morally neutral, normative, and average, and also ideal, so that when we work to benefit others, this is seen as work which will allow “them” to be more like “us.”
 Followed by a quick jab and uppercut, “I think many of us know how obnoxious this attitude can be in men.”

-The following list published in 1988 is infamous and it should be noted that since 1988 has been scrutinized and updated by countless Critical Theorists.
+The following list published in 1988 is infamous, and it should be noted that since 1988 the list has been scrutinized and updated.
 Nevertheless, the original remains a pathway, at a minimum, to awareness of White Privilege while providing opportunities for awareness, reflection, introspection and substantive examples for discussions.